paulofelipebrito/link-shortener/README.md

 </p>
 </div>

-This project is simple project of how calculate bmi and was developed to learn useState and controlled components and serve as an extension of my LinkedIn.
+This site provides a simple short URL generator for you.
+It is not optimized for giant sites or commercial use, but would most likely be best suited for personal use or as an addition to a company site who might be generating short urls.
 Users will find the following feature: **Paste an Url and copy a shortener Url, Save the links that was shortened**.

 <br />